 Don Fardon (born Donald Maughn, 19 August 1940, Coventry, Warwickshire) is a pop singer.
 His biggest success was his rendition of John D. Loudermilk's "Indian Reservation" (1970, UK: #3).
 Before that he was singer with The Sorrows.
 Fardon also released a cover version of "Running Bear".
 In 2006 he re-released his single, "Belfast Boy", in tribute following the death of George Best.
 It is believed that prior to becoming a singer he worked as a draughtsman for Albert Herberts Ltd in Coventry.
 Read more on Last.fm

-Below are the number of appearances made, sorted by the most popular types of performance.
+Below is a breakdown of the artist's performance types.
 Repeat performances are not counted, unless stated otherwise.

 0

-Live Performances
+Live

 0